Ahmed-Rafat/magic-sms/README.md

-# Description about magic-sms
+# Magic Sms

-Magic SMS is a Package for an integration with any sms gatway with [LARAVEL](http://laravel.com).
+Magic SMS allows you to send SMS from your Laravel application with any sms gateway.

+## Requirements
+- Laravel `>=5.6`

 ## Installation